 Learning about special professional officers who work to protect the lives of animals by ensuring people do not illegally kill or poach them.
 Hosted by Chelsea McKinney, USFWS with Officer Gabe Harper, USFWS.

-Endangered species; Partnerships; Recovered; Work of the Service; Policies; Military
+Endangered and/or threatened; Partnerships; Recovered; Work of the Service; Policies; Military

 When the United States established military installations many years ago, they often were built away from population centers.
 As the Nation’s population has grown during the past few decades, residential areas and strip malls now abut many...